 During our Maui kayaking tours, one thing we’ve found is that a lot of visitors are seriously afraid of sharks, and most of the fear is from misinformation and their inaccurate portrayal.

 So, in an effort to educate our island visitors on the positive benefits of sharks – and potentially alleviate some of the fears that seem intrinsic to entering the water – we hope this guide can educate and inform about the realities of sharks in Maui.

-What Are The Chances Of Being Bitten By A Shark?
+What Are The Chances Of Being Attacked By A Shark?

 Surprised?
 There’s more: According to another list, sex, oysters, room fresheners, and Christmas trees all kill more people than sharks.

 So do corks, cows, beds, tripping, icicles, ladders, and football (as seen on this list here.)

 For Hawaii specific numbers, here are some figures from the Department of Land and Natural Resources about the incidents of shark encounters in Hawaii.

 From the chart above, there have been 116 confirmed shark encounters over a period of 34 years—only 5 of which were fatal.
 For those of you keeping track, that’s an average of .14 deaths/year from shark attacks in Hawaii, and 3.4 incidents per year across all of the Hawaiian Islands.
 Seeing as over 8 million people visit Hawaii annually, the chances of tangling with a shark in Hawaii are very, very slim.

 What’s more, as you can see from the chart below, many of the confirmed incidents of shark attacks are only on surfers and fishermen.